 Parental Involvement: The Church teaches that parents have the first responsibility for the education of their children.
 They bear witness to this responsibility first by creating a home where tenderness, forgiveness, respect, fidelity, and service are the rule.
 Parents have a grave responsibility to give good example to their children.
 Parents also receive the responsibility and privilege for evangelizing their children.
-They should initiate their children at an early age into the mysteries of the Faith of which they are the first heralds for their children.
-This happens when family members help one another grow in faith by the example and witness of a Christian life.
+They should initiate their children at an early age into their children.
+This happens when family members help one another grow in faith by the example and witness of a christian life.